 Preparing the perfect seedbed for your lawn

-There are differing opinions of what the perfect seedbed is, but in our books the ideal seedbed should be each of these three things:
+There are differing opinions of what the perfect seedbed is, but in our books, the ideal seedbed should be each of these three things:

 Free from weeds, moss or other debris

-Free from weeds, moss and other debris
+The perfect seedbed is free from weeds, moss and other debris

-On occasion, you may have noticed that your soil is poor at draining, this may because it is clay like, or generally compacted.
-A well-draining lawn is a huge asset to your best and can help prevent many issues that may develop in the future such as flooding, reoccurring moss and various lawn diseases.
-To improve the drainage in your lawn, you can aerate it to help break up compaction and to allow water to move freely within the soil, so that it isn’t resting on top of your newly sown lawn.
+You may have noticed that your soil is poor at draining; this may be because it is clay-like or generally compacted.
+A well-draining lawn is a massive asset to your home and can help prevent many issues that may develop in the future, such as flooding, reoccurring moss and various lawn diseases.
+To improve the drainage in your lawn, you can aerate it to help break up compaction and allow water to move freely within the soil so that it isn’t resting on top of your newly sown lawn.

-Creating a level seedbed can aid your grass growth in many ways, not only will a level seedbed help to create an aesthetically pleasing lawn once it has grown – but it will also help reduce soil erosion or surface ‘run off’.
-If there are lots of lumps and bumps in your seedbed this can prevent seed from growing how it should – too complex, as seed may fall to the wayside making patches appear.
+Creating a level seedbed can aid your grass growth in many ways; not only will a level seedbed help to create an aesthetically pleasing lawn once it has grown – but it will also help reduce soil erosion or surface ‘runoff’.
+If there are lots of lumps and bumps in your seedbed, this can prevent the seed from growing how it should – too complex, as the seed may fall to the wayside, making patches appear.
 In addition, if there are some bumps in your lawn, this may also cause water to gather in certain areas.

 So there you have it – the ideal seedbed should have no weeds or moss, clumps or bumps, will be lovely and level – and fine and dandy – with no dandelions!

 As an added extra, we had Scott Hiskey of Blossom Country Gardens show you how to prepare the perfect seedbed in practice!
-You can check out some of Scott’s other projects on his Facebook page.